Cutting the Knot

 - In the Fallout: New Vegas DLC Old World Blues, a challenge/experiment involves securing a document without being spotted by patrolling robots.
 One solution is to destroy the robots, then start the test.
 Likewise, a later part of the test involves getting past tripwires in the same test.
 You can disable those before (or during) the test then walk right through them.
 The latter two portions of the test can't be cheated, though.
 For extended knot cutting, if you have a high enough lockpick skill, you can bypass the test entirely, and just get in the final room through the back stairs.

 - The Honest Hearts DLC allowed you to do this, although it was not necessarily easier than the alternative, just quicker (and it is morally problematic except possibly for Legion-aligned Couriers to do it deliberately): instead of helping out Daniel and Joshua in exchange for a map of the way back to the Mojave, just kill one of them (or a friendly tribal) and steal the map.
 You lose out on experience and achievements, but it is always an option if you just want to get back to the Mojave quickly.
+However, it should probably be noted that Joshua Graham not only has a pistol that does as much damage as a sniper rifle with a high chance to crit, but he also has more DT than even the toughest Power Armor (Daniel is easier to deal with, though he's not a complete slouch with a gun).

 - Take The Legend of Zelda: Twilight Princess - early on in the fifth dungeon, you have to deal with ice by aiming stationary cannons with hidden cannonballs at it, carefully avoiding it, and so on.
 Later on, you can pull out your Ball and Chain and go to town smashing it.